 The city of Irvine is named for James Irvine, a major landowner of the 19th- and early 20th centuries.
 Thousands of acres of former ranchland have been developed and turned into a number of cities in central and South O.C.
 UC Irvine is a top-level research university, with a medical center in nearby Orange, and serves as a catalyst for much medically oriented research and development in Orange County.

-is in county territory but departing planes fly over Newport Beach neighborhoods using noise abatement measures.
+The John Wayne Airport is in county territory but departing planes fly over Newport Beach neighborhoods using noise abatement measures.
 That means the plane takes off at a steep angle to gain altitude as quickly as possible (like Air Force jets when they fly into Baghdad International Airport), then the pilot backs off on power until you clear the coastline.
 Lots of nervous smiles even though they warn you about it in advance.
 Not far from the airport are the fairgrounds, adjacent to Vanguard University.

-(swapmeet) is one of the largest you’ll find anywhere, and is open every Saturday and Sunday except when the annual fair is in town during the middle of the summer.
+The O. C. Marketplace (swapmeet) is one of the largest you’ll find anywhere, and is open every Saturday and Sunday except when the annual fair is in town during the middle of the summer.